 We recommend staying at least 2 or 3 days in Stockholm.

 Day 3 is a travel day.
 The train ride from Copenhagen to Stockholm takes a little over 5 h with a direct connection.

 You can either leave early in the morning and arrive right after noon, so you have the rest of the day to explore Stockholm.
 Or leave Copenhagen around 16h and arrive in Stockholm in the evening.

 Spend the night in Stockholm

-The Haymarket Hotel is a great hotel in Stockholm.
-This hotel has a perfect location and it’s set in a house from the ’20s.
+The Haymarket Hotel is great hotel in Stockholm.
+This hotel has an perfect location and it’s set in a house from the 20’s.

 Skeppsholmen hotel has an excellent location by the water which results in great views over the city and the water.

 Castanea Old Town Hostel is a great budget-friendly hostel where you can book dorm beds, as well as, private rooms for a great price!

 Day 5 and 6 - Oslo - Norway

 Oslo is our next stop.
 And yes!
 It’s another capital.
 We’re ready do engage in another citytrip.
 After Oslo, we travel a little more into some awesome scenery.
 So Oslo is one more place to discover the Nordic practicality and the great city vibe that all Scanidinavian cities have.